 Bradford Hill was also extremely influential in bringing the idea of cohort studies to the fore through his work with Sir Richard Doll on the link between smoking and lung cancer.
 Their initial research was based on a case-control approach, but they then extended this work to a cohort study of over 30,000 British doctors.
 Cohort studies typically involve tracking the medical histories of a select group or cohort of individuals over many years.
 For example, in 2010 an international cohort study known as COSMOS was launched.
 The UK cohort will follow the health of approximately 100,000 mobile phone users (18+ years old) for 20-30 years, and the international cohort will follow approximately 250,000 European mobile phone users over this period.

-Considerable efforts have been made by many specialists with the aim of improving doctor's understanding of statistics and in ensuring the quality of reporting in journal publications is of the highest standard (see especially the excellent article and associated discussion in Altman and Bland, 1991 [ALT1], and the extensive set of short "Statistics Notes" by Altman, Bland and colleagues available via the British Medical Journal and more directly via Professor Bland's web page).
+Considerable efforts have been made by many specialists with the aim of improving the understanding of statistics by medical professionals and in ensuring the quality of reporting in journal publications is of the highest standard (see especially the excellent article and associated discussion in Altman and Bland, 1991 [ALT1], and the extensive set of short "Statistics Notes" by Altman, Bland and colleagues available via the British Medical Journal and more directly via Professor Bland's web page).
 The quality of published studies has been greatly aided by the production or adoption of guidelines by individual journals, and by the development of "statements" that explain how different types of research exercise should be reported.
 Perhaps the most important of these is CONSORT: "Consolidated Standards of Reporting Trials", which encompasses various initiatives to alleviate the problems arising from inadequate reporting of randomized controlled trials (RCTs).
 We discuss CONSORT further below.
 Other examples of such statements include STROBE "Strengthening the Reporting of Observational studies in Epidemiology", and the EQUATOR network, which is an international effort that seeks to "improve the reliability and value of medical research literature by promoting transparent and accurate reporting of research studies".
 Their 'reporting guidelines' section includes links to many useful websites and articles, including those already mentioned, and articles such as Olson et al. [OLS1] on the reporting of case-control studies.